 Once you have access to the pixel, you should see its events within Event Configuration.
 When that’s the case, you’ll also be able to optimize for those events.

 This is a big one.
 Honestly, it’s somewhat annoying.
-Custom conversions are not automatically shared with the pixel.
+Custom A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
+Examples of conversions include purchases, leads, content views, add to cart, and registrations.
+More are not automatically shared with the pixel.
 So, if custom conversions are used for event configuration, they will be “Hidden” if they haven’t been shared.

 As an agency that has access to a client’s pixel, you can create your own custom conversions.
 But, you do not automatically get access to any custom conversions that the client created.
-And if there are some that are needed (especially for How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action.), you’ll need access.
+And if there are some that are needed (especially for The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More), you’ll need access.

 While you can certainly recreate a custom conversion for reporting purposes, it won’t help you for optimization.
 Your recreated custom conversion won’t be the original that was configured as one of the domain’s eight events that can be used for optimization.